Alupa dynasty: Coinage

-Origin and descendants

 Origin

-Historian P. Gururaja Bhat states that the Alupa royal family were possibly of local origin who were followers of Jainism and are identified as Jain bunts Whereas, B. A. Saletore mentions that the title Alupa (Alva) survives till this day in the Bunt community While Alva's were originally Jains, Some sections later adopted Hinduism though title continues to be used.Alupa royal family recorded to have maintained matrimonial alliances with The Santara dynasty and are both adherents of Jainism.
+Historian P. Gururaja Bhat states that the Alupa royal family were possibly of local origin who were followers of Jainism and are identified as Jain bunts Whereas, B. A. Saletore mentions that the title Alupa (Alva) survives till this day in the Bunt community While Alva's were originally Jains, Some sections later adopted Hinduism though title continues to be used.
+Alupa royal family recorded to have maintained matrimonial alliances with The Santara dynasty and are both adherents of Jainism.

-The rule over Uttara Kannada region, with Banavasi as its capital was by Chutu clan followed by the Shatavahana branch which governed for Siri, Siva, Pulumavi and Yajna Satakarnis, prior to the Kadambas.
+The rule over Uttara Kannada region, with Banavasi as its capital was by the Chutu clan followed by the Shatavahana branch which governed for Siri, Siva, Pulumavi and Yajna Satakarnis, prior to the Kadambas.
 With the Kadambas rule from Banavasi, Karnataka saw developments in the field of art and culture.
 Land of Karnataka saw more and more epigraphs that recorded the activities of the past, mostly erected in the temple premises.
 The first clear mention of Alupas comes from the Halmidi inscription of 450 CE where their possible early ruler Pashupathi of Alapa (Alupa) gana is mentioned.
 Pashupathi was the contemporary of the Kadambas.
 Hence for historical record, we can safely assume that the dynastic formation of Alupas took place around 5th century CE.
 Their royal emblem was the double fish and they claimed to belong to the Pandyavamsha and Soma Kula (lunar dynasty).